hmatzner/CoinGecko/README.md

 The script should be run on any python IDLE, check requirements.txt for further information.

-Several libraries used are not specified in the requirements.txt file since they are built-in Python modules and there is no need to.
+Several libraries used are not specified in the requirements.txt file since they are built-in Python modules.

 To install the dependencies needed for this file, run: